Post

 Understanding the Flux Kustomize Controller

 The Kustomize Controller is one of the core components in Flux v2.
-It watches for Kustomization resources and applies the Kubernetes manifests from Git repositories, Helm repositories, or Bucket sources.
+It watches for Kustomization resources and applies the Kubernetes manifests from Git repositories, OCI repositories, or Bucket sources.

 Key Features of the Kustomize Controller